-1. Refusal to Use the Name or Pronouns with which a Person Self-Identifies
+1. Refusing to use the name or pronouns with which a person self-identifies

 a.
-Intentional or repeated refusal to use a person’s name, pronouns, or title.
+Intentionally or repeatedly refusing to use a person’s name, pronouns, or title.
 For example, repeatedly calling someone “him” or “Mr.” after she has made clear that she uses she/her and Ms.

 c.
 Conditioning the use of a person’s name on them obtaining a court-ordered name change or providing legal identification in that name.
 For example, students may not refuse to call a transgender man who introduces himself as Manuel by that name because his identification lists his name as Maribel.

 d.
 Requiring a person to provide information about their medical history or proof of having undergone particular medical procedures to use their affirming name, pronouns, or title.

 2. Refusing to allow people to use single-gender facilities or programs most closely aligned with their gender identity